thriveweb/trh2/content/pages/home.md

       hoverIcon: /images/uploads/icon-5-hover.svg
       link: /examinations
       name: Pre-Purchase Examinations
-  title: Our Services
+  title: Our Servicess
 section4:
   subtitle: >-
-    We are a mobile diagnostics servicing from Mudgeeraba to Beaudesert on a basic call out fee.
+    We are a mobile diagnostics servicing from Mudgeeraba to Beaudesert ons a basic call out fee.
-  title: For all Your Horse Needs Please Give Us a Call
+  title: For all Your Horse Needs Please Give Us a Calls
 section5:
   backgroundImage: /images/uploads/background-image-4.jpg
   content: >-